TritonVM/triton-vm/specification/arithmetization.md

 #### Instruction `hash`

 This instruction has no additional transition constraints.
-A Permutation Argument with the [Hash Table](#hash-coprocessor-table) guarantees correct transition.
+Two Evaluation Arguments with the [Hash Table](#hash-coprocessor-table) guarantee correct transition.

 #### Instruction `divine_sibling`